-Credit by Examination from Other InstitutionsStudents wanting to transfer credit by examination earned from other institutions must have satisfactorily completed sequential courses in that subject area prior to transfer.
+Credit by Examination from Other Institutions Students wanting to transfer credit by examination earned from other institutions must have satisfactorily completed sequential courses in that subject area before transferring.

 Self-Acquired Competency (SAC) Credit within Indiana University SAC credit awarded on the basis of a portfolio by the faculty of one Indiana University campus will be honored on any other Indiana University campus to which students may transfer to complete the A.A.G.S. or B.G.S.
 Students should understand, however, that this credit will not necessarily be honored by other Indiana University degree programs or by other institutions.
+The university's Independent Study Program offers a 1 credit hour course in the development of the portfolio.
+The course is EDUC F400 Development of the Self Acquired Competency Portfolio.
+The course Web site is: http://scs.indiana.edu/univ/ courseList_univ.php?deptCode=EDUA&